-The Generator shall be provided with a skintight acoustical weather protective enclosure.
+The Generator [03 GEN 01] shall be provided with a skintight acoustical weather protective enclosure.

-- 1. The enclosure shall reduce the sound pressure level of the generator set while operating at full rated load to an average of 68 dBA at any location 23 feet (7 meters) from the generator set in a free field environment. - 2.
-The enclosure shall be constructed of minimum 12-gauge steel for framework and 14-gauge steel for panels.
+- 1. The enclosure shall reduce the sound pressure level of the generator set while operating at full rated load to an average of 65 dBA at any location 23 feet (7 meters) from the generator set in a free field environment. - 2.
 The enclosure shall have hinged access doors to maintain easy access for all operating and service functions.
 All hardware and hinges shall be stainless steel.
 All doors shall be lockable and include retainers to hold the door open during servicing.
 The roof shall be cambered to prevent the accumulation of water.
 The roof and walls shall be designed to withstand snow and wind loads per the IBC. - 3.
 All sheet metal shall be primed for corrosion protection and finish painted with a color chosen by the Owner from the manufacturer's standard options. - 4.
 The air intake and exhausts shall be sized to provide ample airflow for the generator set operation at rated load in ambient temperature of 100 degrees F.

-2.10 FINISH
+2.9 FINISH